From Causes to Treatments: Your One-Stop Guide to Melasma

 Most dermatologists classify melasma into four types, depending on where the excess melanin is deposited in the skin.

-Mixed.
-A combination of the two types above.
+A combination of the two types of melasma mentioned above.
 Excess melanin is found in both the epidermis and the dermis.

 Causes of Melasma